groupserver/buildout/docs/groupserver-install.rst

    SMTP.
 The data is stored in a variety of locations.

 Setting up GroupServer is done in four steps: first `pick a host name`_, then `configure GroupServer`_, `run the Installer`_ to install the system, and finally `start Zope`_.

 Pick a host name
 ----------------

 Your new site needs its own hostname.
-This is the name that is typed into the *web browser* to access your new GroupServer site.
+This is the name that people will use to access your new GroupServer site with a web browser.
 For a trial system, the name can be set up in the ``hosts(5)`` file.

 #.
 Edit ``/etc/hosts`` as ``root``.